The Power of Moving our Bodies Correctly: How Proper Mechanics Enhances Health and Prevent Injury

 Moving Correctly: The Cornerstone of Injury Prevention

 Proper movement is essential to avoiding injuries, whether you’re tackling daily chores or pushing your limits in athletic pursuits.
-Everyday tasks, like bending down to lift a heavy object or reaching up to grab something off a shelf, may seem harmless, but performing these movements incorrectly can lead to strain on your muscles, joints, and ligaments.
+Everyday tasks, like bending down to lift a heavy object or reaching up to grab something from a shelf, may seem harmless, but performing these movements incorrectly can lead to strain on your muscles, joints, and ligaments.
 Over time, poor body mechanics during these simple activities can result in overuse injuries, chronic pain, or even joint damage.
-Injury prevention begins with practicing good movement habits in daily life—keeping your back straight when lifting, using your legs instead of your spine, and maintaining balance.
+Injury prevention begins with practicing good movement habits in daily life—keeping your back straight when lifting, using your legs instead of your back, and maintaining balance.

 Shifting Focus: From Strength to Functional Movement